mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup.md

     1. Fully Supported - mean all Salesforce featuers, including User Interface, Setup, and Help will display in that language.
 Total 18 supported.
     2. End User - languages will have translations for all standard object field labels and pages, but not Setup and Help.
 Total 17.
-    3. Possible to provide translations for customizationss and standard fields.
+    3. Platform - Possible to provide translations for customizationss and standard fields.
 Fallback is English is translations are not provided.
 Total +100.

 The ```Default Language``` will be the language used in the org.